www.tessaduder.com

 April 2024

 The Storylines Tessa Duder Award for an unpublished young adult manuscript was awarded to Auckland writer Kiri Lightfoot at the Storylines Margaret Mahy National Awards Day in early April.
 Kiri's novel, Bear, was the unanimous choice (from a splendid 32 entries) of the new sponsoring publisher, Allen & Unwin, along with Tessa Duder and two expert Storylines judges.

 'Wonderfully fresh and engaging,' was Tessa's verdict on Bear.
 It is Kiri's first YA novel following two successful picture books Ming's Iceberg and Every Second Friday published some years ago.
-Kiri's background includes working as an actor and screenwriter, and she has three school-age children.
-Bear will be published in 2025.

 April 2023